LearnersGuild/curriculum-app/modules/Error-Handling/README.md

 ## Skills

-- Can throw errors
+- Can throw an error in JavaScript
-- Can catch errors
+- Can catch errors in JavaScript
-- Can catch specific errors
+- Can catch specific errors in JavaScript
-- Can re-throw errors
+- Can re-throw an error in JavaScript
-- Can log errors
+- Can log errors in JavaScript

 ## Search Terms